 Project Scope: Website

 We may have written a bestseller, but we’re not responsible for writing or editing any text copy unless we’ve specified it in the original estimate.
-We’ll be happy to help though, and in addition to the estimate, we will charge you $150 to 200 per hour for any copywriting services you may need.
+We’ll be happy to help though, and in addition to the estimate, any copywriting services you may need will be billed at EITHER a flat rate, or at 300 USD per hour.
 Please know that refreshing, rewriting, and/or proofing/editing existing copy all fall under the scope of “copywriting services.”

 Client shall provide us with the assistance, information and authority necessary to perform our obligations under this section.
 With that being said, we shall have no obligation to defend or otherwise release client for any claim or adverse finding of fact arising out of or due to client content, any unauthorized content, improper or illegal use, or the failure to update or maintain any deliverables we provide.